sparesparrow/mcp-prompts/README.md

 > **New:** See [examples/advanced-workflow-example.json](./examples/advanced-workflow-example.json) and the expanded [Templates Guide](./docs/05-templates-guide.md) for advanced prompt chaining and workflow usage.

+> **Validation:** Prompts are now validated for required fields, duplicate IDs, variable consistency, and content format.
+See [src/prompt-service.ts](./src/prompt-service.ts) for details.

 ---

 ## Official MCP Documentation & Community Resources